SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-21-llm-ai-still-crap.md

 There are quite a few more papers.)
 They show us just how _hard_ it is to escape a bias toward the right-wing views of the wealthy upper class.
-- The expensive Victorian newspapers, with their more conservative, even aristocratic views, used high-quality (expensive) fonts:
-  - These tend to be more legible in the first place, compared to the cheap fonts used by newspapers for the non-wealthy.
+- The expensive Victorian newspapers, with their more conservative, even aristocratic views, used high-quality (expensive) fonts.
+These tend to be more legible in the first place, compared to the cheap fonts used by newspapers for the non-wealthy.
 - The expensive papers used higher quality printing presses and higher quality paper, leading to more legible type.
 - Also, the unexamined politics of what gets collected and what is deemed too useless for